-The United States solid waste services industry comprises the collection, recycling, transfer and disposal of solid waste at landfills or other facilities.
 The industry has generally experienced stable long-term growth, driven by population increases and economic activity.
+According to industry sources, the volume of solid waste generated in the United States has grown from 264 million tons in 1991 to 445 million tons in 2001, representing a compound annual growth rate of approximately 5.4%.
 Because the solid waste services industry meets an essential need of communities and businesses and has few cost-effective substitutes, it is generally less affected by economic downturns than other industries.